MiczFlor/RPi-Jukebox-RFID/documentation/developers/webapp.md

 # Web App

-The Web App sources located in `src/webapp`.
-During installation from the official repositories release branches a prebuilt bundle of the Web App is deployed.
-If you install a feature branch or from a fork repository the Web App needs to be build locally.
+The Web App sources are located in `src/webapp`.
+A pre-built bundle of the Web App is deployed during when installing from the release branch (`main`).
+If you install from a feature branch or from a fork repository, the Web App needs to be built locally.
 This requires Node to be installed and is part of the installation process.

 ## Install node manually

-If you installed an official release branch Node might not be installed (focus on builders).
-To add this for local development you can run the recommended setup (https://deb.nodesource.com/)
+If you installed an official release branch, Node might not be installed.
+To install Node for local development, follow the [official setup](https://deb.nodesource.com/).

 ``` bash
 sudo apt-get -y update && sudo apt-get -y install ca-certificates curl gnupg